What Does a Hiring Manager Do

 6. Continuous Learning and Development

-Hiring managers appreciate candidates committed to constant learning.
-People need to keep learning and growing to stay relevant and competitive in a changing job market.
+Hiring managers appreciate candidates who have a committed to constant learning.
+People need to keep learning and growing to stay relevant and competitive in a changing job market, and with tools like Vouch for micro learning, L&D can be a lot simpler, for companies of all sizes.

 Hiring Managers vs. Recruiters

-Here are some comparisons of the 2 roles, diving into different areas of tasks and responsibilities:
+Below are some comparisons of the two roles, diving into different areas of tasks and responsibilities:

 NOTE: Recruiters can work for an agency or in-house.
-For the sake of comparison, we will assume an in-house recruiter role.
+For the sake of comparison, we will assume all in-house recruiter roles.

 1) Roles and Responsibilities